-There was only one vehicle parked by the trailhead when we arrived and started hiking just past noon.
-The goal was to at least get to the lookout before sunset and then hike back down in the dark.
-Looking at the trailhead registry, the other party was planning to spend the night in the tower.
+Only one vehicle parked by the trailhead when we arrived, and we started hiking just past noon.
+The goal was to get to the lookout before sunset and hike back down in the dark.
+Judging by the trailhead register, the party from the other car had planned to spend the night in the tower.

-It was drizzling at first, then it soon turned into flurries around 2,100’ and it stayed that way.
-With the tracks left by the other party ahead of us, I was able to get by with just spikes.
-Deeper snow after we crossed Lookout Creek, even more snow after breaking out of the tree line.
-I knew the dogs had caught up with the other party at some point since they were both gone for a good while before returning.
+Weather started with a light drizzle, but soon turned into flurries when we reached 2,100’ elevation and stayed that way all the way.
+Using the tracks left by the other party, I was able to continue with just spikes.
+Snow got deeper after we crossed Lookout Creek, even more snow after we broke out of the tree line.
+At one point pups got ahead of me and caught up to the other party.

-When I caught up with the other party on the open slope, there was about another hour and a half before sunset.
-None of the hikers had snowshoes with them and it was a struggle to break trail.
-Since I brought mine, I put them on and got in front of the group and starting breaking trail for them.
-Even with the snowshoes in 4 to 5 feet, mostly fresh snow, I was still postholing.
-The sun finally set at 4:30 and it only took minutes before the darkness arrived.
-I put on my headlamp as the dogs and I continued to plow through snow in the dark.
-I constantly looked back to check on the hikers and they were still moving at my direction.
+About another hour and a half before sunset time when I finally caught up to the other party.
+None of them brought snowshoes and it made breaking trail a bit of a struggle.
+I put mine on and got in front of the group to start breaking trail.
+Even with snowshoes I was still postholing in several feet of fresh snow.
+Sun finally set at 4:30 PM and it wasn’t long before darkness descended.
+I put on headlamp as pups and I continued to plow through snow in the dark.
+Periodically I’d looked back to see check on the other party.

-It was quarter after five when I got to the last switchback below the summit.
-Judging by my GPS, I was getting pretty close, but I wasn’t entirely sure how close since it’s hard to gauge in the dark.
-In a short while, I came across a box half-buried in the snow just off the trail.
-Both dogs were sniffing hard so I curiously opened it and discovered that it was a toilet!
-This was good news, it meant that the tower was not too far ahead.
-Then about a hundred yards past the toilet and out of the trees, an shadow loomed through the darkness over us.
+It was a quarter past five when we finally got to the last switchback below the tower.
+Judging by my GPS, we were pretty close.
+But I wasn’t entirely sure how close since it was pitch dark.
+A short while later I came across a box half-buried in the snow, and both pups were sniffing around hard for some reason.
+I curiously opened the box and discovered that it was a toilet!
+Good news, this meant that the tower was not far ahead.
+About a hundred yards past the toilet and just out of the trees, a gigantic shadow loomed overhead in the darkness.
 Alas, the tower.

-After climbing up two flights of stairs, I was glad to find that the tower was unlocked.
-It was so nice to get inside and to get out of the snow and the harsh wind.
-The place was roomier than I had pictured, furnished with two beds with beddings, a desk, bookcases, an oven, and a history platform in the middle of the room.
-As I sat on the bed and looked around the room, I discovered a Coleman lamp hanging from the ceiling.
-Luckily my 10 essentials included matches, so I was able to light it after staring at the instructions for quite sometime.
+After getting up two flights of stairs, I was happy to find the tower door unlocked.
+So nice to finally get out of the snow and wind gusts.
+Inside was roomier than I had pictured, furnished with two beds with bedding, a desk, bookcases, an oven, and a history platform in the center of the room.
+I sat on the bed and scoped out the room to discover a Coleman lamp hanging from the ceiling.
+I then lit the lamp after carefully reading at the instructions for sometime.

-The last time I was able to see the light from the hikers headlamps, they were just getting to the last switchback.
-I flashed my light hoping they knew I was at the tower.
-The subsequent times I looked out the window, there was nothing.
-After hanging out for an hour or so, it was obvious that the hikers had turned around.
-I wasn’t comfortable spending the night alone with the dogs, so I decided to head back as well.
-I had brought enough layers and insulation to change into so I was able to get warm before diving into the cold again.
+Last time I was able to see the other group’s headlamps they were getting to the last switchback.
+I flashed my light hoping that they knew I was at the tower.
+After hanging out inside for an hour, it became obvious that the hikers had turned around.
+I wasn’t comfortable spending the night alone with the pup, so I decided to head back down as well.
+I had brought enough dry layers with me so I was able to get quite warm before diving out into the cold again.

-We caught up with the hikers halfway down the mountain.
-When they saw my light flashing from the tower, they thought I was still on the trail and decided to turn around without knowing they were really close.
-The dogs and I then hiked the rest of the way back to the car with the hikers.
-I could really use some company in the dark.
+Halfway down the mountain we caught up to the hiker.
+They told me that when they saw my light flashing from the tower, they thought I was still on the trail and decided to turn around without knowing just how close they were.
+Pups ana I hiked the rest of the way back to the car with the hikers.
+It was nice to have some company in the dark.